zitansmail/CBIR-New-Search-Engine-Approach/USAGE.md

 ### Part1: make your image database
 When you clone the repository, it will look like this:

+    ├── conf/               # Configuration file
+    ├── database/           # Directory of saved files (features, filenames, annoy index, pca) ├── dataset/            # Directory of all your images ├── images/             # Results
+    ├── outputs/            # Results
-    ├── src/            # Source files
+    ├── resukts/            # Directory where the results will be stored ├── src/                # Source files
-    ├── result/         # Results
-    ├── USAGE.md        # How to use the code
+    ├── README.md           # How to use the code
-    └── README.md       # Intro to the repo
+    └── USAGE.md            # Intro to the repo

-you need to add your images into a directory called __database/__, so it will look like this:
+you need to put your images into a training_set directory in __dataset/__

-    ├── src/            # Source files
+    ├── dataset/
-    ├── result/         # Results
+       ├── training_set/
-    ├── USAGE.md        # How to use the code
-    ├── README.md       # Intro to the repo
-    └── database/       # Directory of all your images
+            ├── class 1/
+            ├── class 2/

+            ├── class n/

 __all your image should put into database/__